Meow33/Olares/docs/use-cases/stream-game.md

 ### How do I change my Sunshine username or password?

-You can change your Sunshine credentials directly from the Sunshine web console.
+You can change your Sunshine credentials directly from the Sunshine console.

 1. Open Sunshine in your browser using your local address, for example: `http://139ebc4f0.<your Olares ID>.olares.local:47990`.
 2. Log in with your current username and password.